How common is a misdiagnosis or a missed diagnosis?

 Understanding misdiagnoses and missed diagnoses

-A misdiagnosis occurs when a doctor incorrectly identifies a medical condition or illness in a patient.
+occurs when a doctor incorrectly identifies a medical condition or illness in a patient.
 Often, this happens when a condition has symptoms that closely match those of a different ailment.
 For example, a person might see a doctor because they have a persistent cough and think they have pneumonia, but they later learn they have lung cancer.

 A missed diagnosis is when a doctor has not diagnosed a person at all.
 This is especially dangerous because it means there is no treatment involved when the individual might have a serious medical condition.
 In either situation, the patient can suffer harm or even death.